breznak/neural.benchmark/data/datasets/README.md

 ## Anomalies datasets

 There are several types of anomalies in data streams.
 We categorize them in the following way:
-- neat_data – clean datasets generated with no anomalies included.
+- neatData – clean datasets generated with no anomalies included.
 Eg. sinus, constant, spike train.
-- corrupted_data – these datasets has been taken from the previous group but then corrupted by deterministic anomalies.
+- corruptedData – these datasets has been taken from the previous group but then corrupted by deterministic anomalies.
 Subfolders comprise datasets grouped by the category.
 Such as: point anomaly, modulation anomaly, shift anomaly, etc.

 Each of these folders contain source data and results generated in our experiment.